By religious family, (Baptist, Lutheran, Pentecostal, etc.)

 slide from 83% in 1991 -- over a half percentage point per year.

-Although the percentage of adults who consider themselves Christian are almost the same
+Although the percentage of adults who considered themselves Christian are almost the same

-in Canada and the U.S., the two countries differ in two significant ways:
+in Canada and the U.S., the two countries differed in two significant ways:

-Association is an exception.
+Association is a small faith group.
 It is a very liberal religious organization which is

 often considered to be part of Christendom by statisticians and pollsters, but not

-regarded as Christian by most of its members.
-It is growing.
+regarded as Christian by most of its members, who regard themselves as Agnostics, Atheists, Humanists, etc. It is growing.

 Christianity throughout the world